 Rooted in Norway, a country known for its challenging climate, Ella’s Wool offers a range of clothing for babies and children that meet the requirement of the most demanding parents in the world.
-We have chosen high quality wool known for its incredible softness and comfort because it does not itch at all.
+We have chosen high quality soft wool known for its incredible comfort because it does not itch at all.
 Only the best for our little loved ones!

 No man-made fiber has ever managed to take the place of soft wool in the heart of the Norwegian people.
 Here is why:

 1 It’s warm and cozy

 Like wool in general, our wool keeps you warm.
 There is no need for your children to wear multiple layers of cotton and synthetics, leaving them no room to move and play.
 Equipping your little ones with a merino base layer directly on the skin is the most important step to let them benefit fully from the exceptional warming qualities of wool.
 In addition, wool from merino sheep is known for its incredible softness and its non-itch quality, so it’s ideal even for babies' sensitive skin.
 On extra cold days, a second, thicker layer can be used to lock in a maximum of heat.

 2 It works like a natural air conditioner for your body

 Wool is not only suitable for freezing cold winter days.
 In fact, it’s a naturally heat regulating fabric, meaning that you can wear your merino garments in any weather conditions and be sure to feel perfectly comfortable.
 This is one of the reasons why wool is recommended for babies, since they are unable to express whether they’re feeling too cold or too warm.